District 9: Themes

 Another underlying theme in District 9 is states' reliance on multinational corporations (whose accountability is unclear and whose interests are not necessarily congruent with democratic principles) as a form of government-funded enforcement.
-As MNU represents the type of corporation which partners with governments, the negative portrayal of MNU in the film depicts the dangers of outsourcing militaries and bureaucracies to private contractors.
+As the MNU represents the type of corporation that partners with governments, the negative portrayal of the MNU in the film depicts the dangers of outsourcing militaries and bureaucracies to private contractors.

 Production

 Development

 Producer Peter Jackson planned to produce a film adaptation based on the Halo video game franchise with first-time director Neill Blomkamp.
 Due to a lack of financing, the Halo adaptation was placed on hold.
 Jackson and Blomkamp discussed pursuing alternative projects and eventually chose to produce and direct, respectively, District 9 featuring props and items originally made for the Halo film.
 Blomkamp had previously directed commercials and short films, but District 9 was his first feature film.
 The director co-wrote the script with his wife, Terri Tatchell, and chose to film in South Africa, where he was born.

-In District 9, Tatchell and Blomkamp returned to the world explored in his short film Alive in Joburg, choosing characters, moments and concepts that they found interesting including the documentary-style filmmaking, staged interviews, alien designs, alien technology/mecha suits, and the parallels to racial conflict and segregation in South Africa, and fleshing out these elements for the feature film.
+In District 9, Tatchell and Blomkamp returned to the world explored in his short film, Alive in Joburg, choosing characters, moments and concepts that they found interesting including the documentary-style filmmaking, staged interviews, alien designs, alien technology/mecha suits, and the parallels to racial conflict and segregation in South Africa, and fleshing out these elements for the feature film.

 QED International financed the negative cost.
 After the 2007 American Film Market, QED partnered with Sony's TriStar Pictures for distribution in English-language territories, Korea, Italy, Russia and Portugal.